Specifyapp/parsers/parsers/to-typescript-definition/README.md

 ## Description

-Format design tokens to create their corresponding TypeScript types.
+This parser helps you format design tokens to create their corresponding TypeScript types.

 This parser generates TypeScript types corresponding to [Specify Token types](https://docs.specifyapp.com/concepts/token-types).
 All types respective values match the name of your design tokens returned by Specify.